Hex Calculator

 2₁₀ = 2₁₆

-1. After performing the previous steps, we have three remainders.
+- After performing these steps, we have collected three remainders.

-The first remainder is the last (rightmost) digit of the hexadecimal number, and the last remainder is the first digit of our hexadecimal number.
-From these remainders, you can get a hexadecimal number:
+The first remainder we calculated becomes the last (rightmost) digit of our hexadecimal number, and the final remainder becomes the first (leftmost) digit.
+By arranging these remainders, we get our final hexadecimal value:

 568₁₀ = 238₁₆

-Converting a decimal number to hexadecimal means dividing the decimal number by 16, accounting for the remainder, and repeating the process until the quotient is 0.
-The reminders obtained in the process are used to form the hexadecimal representation of the decimal number.
+In short, converting a decimal number to hexadecimal requires dividing the decimal value by 16, logging the remainder, and repeating the process until the quotient reaches 0.
+The sequence of remainders forms the final hexadecimal representation.

 Hexadecimal to Decimal Conversion

-Converting a hexadecimal number to its decimal equivalent involves multiplying each digit of the hexadecimal number by the corresponding place value and adding up the results.
-Below is a step-by-step explanation with an example:
+Converting a hexadecimal number to its decimal equivalent involves multiplying each digit of the hex number by its corresponding place value (base 16 raised to a power) and adding the results together.
+Below is a step-by-step example:

-Convert 1B7E hexadecimal number to a decimal number.
+Let's convert the hexadecimal number 1B7E to a decimal number.

-1. Designate the index of each digit in a hexadecimal number.
-The index is simply the digit's position in the number, counting from right to left.
+- Assign an index to each digit in the hexadecimal number.
+The index represents the digit's position, counting from right to left, starting at 0.

-1. Now multiply each digit of the hexadecimal number by 16, raised to the power of the corresponding index.
+- Multiply each decimal value by 16 raised to the power of its corresponding index.

-1. Add all the values to get the decimal equivalent.
+- Add all the calculated values together to get the final decimal equivalent.

 1B7E = 4096 + 2816 + 112 + 14 = 7038

-To summarize, converting a hexadecimal number to a decimal consists of multiplying each digit by its corresponding place value and adding the results.
-The sum of these calculations is the final decimal representation.
+To summarize, converting from hexadecimal to decimal requires multiplying each digit by its specific positional value (16^index) and summing the results.

 Hexadecimal Addition